cambridge-cares/TheWorldAvatar/Agents/PropertyValueEstimationAgent/README.md

 &nbsp;
 # 2. Using the Agent

-The Average Square Metre Price Estimation Agent is intended to use the `asychronous mode` of the Derivation Framework to detect changes in instantiated [OntoBuiltEnv] properties (i.e. `total floor area`, `transaction records`, and `property price index`) and automatically update associated `average price per square metre` instances in the KG.
-As the agent adopts `pyderivationagent`, it also serves HTTP requests to handle synchronous derivations.
+The Property Value Estimation Agent is intended to use the `asychronous mode` of the Derivation Framework to detect changes in instantiated [OntoBuiltEnv] properties (i.e. `total floor area`, `transaction records`, `property price index`, and `average price per square metre`) and automatically updates associated `market value` (i.e. `om:AmountOfMoney`) instances in the KG.
+As the agent adopts the `pyderivationagent`, it also serves HTTP requests to handle synchronous derivations.
 However, it is (strongly) discouraged to invoke such HTTP request by ONESELF.

 After successful agent start-up, an instructional page shall become available at the root (i.e. `/`) of the port specified in the [docker compose file].
 The exact address depends on where the agent container is deployed (i.e. localhost, remote VM, ...), but takes a form like `http://165.232.172.16:5011/`.

 ## Asynchronous derivation operation
-Once the Agent is deployed, it periodically (every week, defined by `DERIVATION_PERIODIC_TIMESCALE`) checks the derivation that `isDerivedUsing` itself (parameter `ONTOAGENT_SERVICE_IRI`) and acts based on the status associated with that derivation.
+Once the Agent is deployed, it periodically (every month, defined by `DERIVATION_PERIODIC_TIMESCALE`) checks the derivation that `isDerivedUsing` itself (parameter `ONTOAGENT_SERVICE_IRI`) and acts based on the status associated with that derivation.
 Although the [Derivation Agent] suggests the use of `.env` files to specify environment variables for agent configurations, this approach does not work properly with Docker stacks, i.e. `docker stack deploy`.
-Hence, the agent configuration is moved to the [docker compose file] instead.
+Hence, the agent configuration is moved into the [docker compose file] instead.

 ## Prior derivation markup